 1. Post Visually

-Your content should align with the type of content that Pinterest users are accustomed to consuming.
+Your Pinterest images should align with the type of content that Pinterest users are accustomed to consuming.
 That means that every post you produce should be led by strong visuals.

 One of the biggest challenges of running a social account is the need to consistently create fresh content.
 Instead of designing new pins from scratch, try using Pinterest templates to produce more content in less time.
 Pin templates are built with Pinterest in mind, catering to the vertical image format.